itsEzz/svelte-axios-plus/README.md

 - `data` - The data property of the [success response](https://github.com/axios/axios#response-schema).
 - `error` - The [error](https://github.com/axios/axios#handling-errors) value.
 - `response` - The whole [success response](https://github.com/axios/axios#response-schema) object.

+### getConfig()

+Returns the current `svelte-axios-plus` config.

+**Returns**

+`{ axios, cache, defaultOptions, defaultLoadOptions }`

+- `axios` The currently configured axios instance that is being used.
+- `cache` The currently configured LRU cache instance that is being used or `false` if the cache is disabled.
+- `defaultOptions` The currently configured default options.
+- `defaultLoadOptions` The currently configured default load options.

 ### makeAxiosPlus({ axios, cache, defaultOptions, defaultLoadOptions })